cloudfoundry-community/admin-ui-boshrelease/README.md

 bosh upload release releases/admin-ui-1.yml
 ```

-Now create a deployment file and deploy:
+Now create a deployment file (using the files in examples as a starting point) and deploy:

 ```
 bosh deployment path/to/deployment.yml
 bosh deploy
 ```

-## Development

 ## Create new final release